Jasonzzzz28/Transformer-QA/README.md

 **Difficulty points: Interactive data dashboard**

-To provide transparency and insight into the internal QA dataset and system performance, I develop an interactive data dashboard:
+To provide transparency and insight into the internal QA dataset and system performance, we develop an interactive data dashboard:
 - Transform QA data(json) into SQL database
 - Use Grafana with sqlite plugin to build the interactive data dashboard.
 User can use SQL query to interact with the dashboard.
 A live demo can be seen at [http://129.114.26.254:3000](http://129.114.26.254:3000)